Skip to main content

 In Mongolia, the average temperature can fluctuate as much as 35°C in one day.
 There is a warming trend across the country with an annual average temperature rise of 2.1-2.7°C, in comparison to the period 1986-2005.

 Through the CAR tool, Mongolia identified a number of climate actions in this system that scored high on all the elements needed for transformative adaptation change.
 These actions included managing livestock numbers and land degradation (including pastures and forested land); and creating a forest strip on arable lands to shield wind, water and soil nutrient erosion.
-Other actions included promoting meat exports and products to limit livestock numbers and improving ways to measure greenhouse gas (GHG) emissions of the livestock sector.
+Other actions included promoting meat exports and products to limit livestock numbers and improving ways to measure the livestock sector's greenhouse gas (GHG) emissions.

 The results of the climate action review of Mongolia’s NDC Action plan pointed towards implementing more integrated nomadic livestock management in tandem with the country’s newly adopted Livestock Tax Law on herding practices.

-The recommended next step is to create clear steps for better tracking rangelands’ livestock carrying capacity and stocking rates, as well as incentivizing more uptake of climate-resilient herding practices that meet the environmental, social, and economic goals of the nomadic livestock communities in Mongolia.
+The recommended next step is to create clear steps for better tracking rangelands’ livestock carrying capacity and stocking rates and incentivizing more uptake of climate-resilient herding practices that meet the environmental, social, and economic goals of the nomadic livestock communities in Mongolia.

 UGANDA’S CATTLE CORRIDOR